-Physiotherapists providing services under the Early Intervention Physiotherapy Framework are eligible to be paid a higher rate for treatment occurring after certain specific endorsed surgical and procedural interventions.
+Physiotherapists providing services under the EIPF are eligible to be paid a higher rate for treatment occurring after certain specific endorsed surgical and procedural interventions.
 This post-operative rate recognises that certain procedures return the injury to an acute state, and that more intensive treatment and greater communication between stakeholders is required to achieve optimal rehabilitation and return to work outcomes.

 Workplace Assessment and Report

 Physiotherapists can play a key role in safe and sustainable return to work and health.
 Accordingly, WorkSafe encourages physiotherapists providing services under the EIPF to consider whether conducting a workplace assessment would help an injured worker.

 A workplace assessment is a proactive intervention that can be used to facilitate better return to work and health outcomes for injured workers.
 Some general guidelines for when a workplace assessment may be appropriate include: